huskeypm/smolhomog/README.md

+For computing effective macroscopic diffusion constants given a microstructure and a potential of mean force.

-In development.
+Tutorial in development.

 Please contact pkekeneshuskey uky edu for details.